dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 and example before filling in the section, as some section may not apply to the use case being documented.
 For reference, users are encouraged to review existing `Model Applications <https://metplus.readthedocs.io/en/latest/generated/model_applications/index.html>`_ use case documentation.
+Except for the Header and Path to Use Case Configuration File section, all lines should begin with the '#' character to signify text, followed by at least one space before the text content.

 * Use Case Template::

     Header and Path to Use Case Configuration File

-    This section begins with {PrimaryStatAnalysisToolName}: Brief (12 words or less) and unique description of use case, followed on the next line by ‘=’ characters equal in length to the header (spaces included).
+    This section begins with {PrimaryStatAnalysisToolName}: Brief (12 words or less) and a unique description of use case, followed on the next line by ‘=’ characters equal in length to the header (spaces included).
 Follow this with one line of no characters, then the path to the use case configuration file.
 This should be written in the format of